cloudfoundry-attic/mega-ci/README.md

   registry_password: REPLACE_WITH_PASSWORD
 ```

-You can find the latest stemcells [here][bosh-stemcells].

-# Setting up Your AWS Environment and Deploying BOSH
+## Setting up Your AWS Environment and Deploying BOSH

 Run: